Argentina into World Cup semi-finals after penalty shootout win over Netherlands

 That means this may be the last match of Van Gaal’s career, but what a game.
 Qatar’s sportswashing now has an epic to go with so many great moments.

 It also means it gets more of Messi.
 He may yet have his most beautiful ending, but only after something that became as ugly as it did farcically entertaining.

 Argentina had to fight for it.
 They had to scrap for it.
+Messi could have been sent off for it.

-There was even a redemption for Lauturo Martinez, who hit the winning penalty.
+There was even redemption for Lauturo Martinez, who hit the winning penalty.

 There is not to be a grand rematch with Brazil, though.
 They went out beforehand.
 Perhaps that only fosters the feeling that – at last – this is Argentina’s year.